tardate/LittleArduinoProjects/BoldportClub/QSOPBreakout/SolarPendulum/README.md

 I also tested a larger panel with open circuit voltage of around 3.5-4V; it works very well (sometimes too well), but is larger than I wanted to use.

+For this reason I also selected the very-low-forward-voltage 1N5819 as the diode.
+General purpose NPN and PNP transistors provide the switching (2N3904/2N3906).

 ## Sizing the Pendulum

 The weight and arc of the pendulum are obviously important design factors as they influence the resonant frequency.